Career Timeline of Michelle Obama: Major Achievements and Milestones

 Loading Video...

-April 2018: No Presidential Run
+April 2018: Denial of Presidential Run

-November 2018: Becoming Release
+November 2018: Release of Becoming

-2018: Publication of 'Becoming'
+2018: Publication of "Becoming"

-November 2019: Becoming Sales
+November 2019: Becoming Sales Milestone

 By November 2019, Michelle Obama's memoir, Becoming, had sold 11.5 million copies.

-May 6, 2020: Becoming Documentary Release
+May 6, 2020: Release of Becoming Documentary

 Loading Video...

-On January 2, 2021, Michelle Obama encouraged Georgia residents to vote in the state's runoff in the U.S. Senate election and advised them to contact VoteRiders to ensure they had the necessary ID to vote.
+On January 2, 2021, Michelle Obama encouraged Georgia residents to vote in the state's runoff in the U.S. Senate election and to contact VoteRiders to ensure they had the necessary ID to vote.

-February 2021: Executive Producer of Waffles + Mochi
+February 2021: Announcement as Executive Producer

 Loading Video...

-March 16, 2021: Waffles + Mochi Release
+March 16, 2021: Release of Waffles + Mochi

 Loading Video...

-2021: Moving Toward Retirement
+2021: Moving toward retirement

-November 2022: The Light We Carry Publication
+November 2022: Publication of The Light We Carry

-In November 2022, Michelle Obama's book, The Light We Carry: Overcoming in Uncertain Times, was published by Penguin Random House.
+In November 2022, Michelle Obama's second book, The Light We Carry: Overcoming in Uncertain Times, was published by Penguin Random House.

 The Light We Carry: Overcoming in Uncertain Times